gravitational/teleport/rfd/0034-desktop-access-windows.md

 that they are already logged into, they will log out the other session.
 This is RDP behavior we cannot change.

+All the usual controls on Teleport sessions apply to Desktop Access, like user locking, concurrent session limits and idle timeouts.

 ### Session recording

 RDP video output uses bitmaps and not a standard video encoding format.